 Social workers usually make a strong effort to keep siblings together, especially if their case is likely to move toward adoption.
-There is always a need for families who are able to foster biological brothers and sisters together.
+There is always a need for families who are interested in and willing to learn about fostering a sibling group.

 Fostering siblings can be great for both the kids and parents, but it helps for foster parents to go in with their eyes open and to have realistic expectations on the work involved.
 Blending several foster children into a home with biological or adopted children already in the home is hard work, but it can be done.